-How can it be that sign flips appear to be rare in practice (\cref{sec:sign_flips_practice}) but common in terms of parameter-space volume (\cref{sec:sign_flip_fraction})?
-Our resolution is that regression parameters seen in practice need not be uniformly distributed over parameter space; in fact, we generally expect they are not.
+Our main focus in \cref{sec:sign_flip_fraction} was establishing that a non-zero proportion of parameter space yielded sign flips.
+One limitation of this theory is that it assumes regression parameters are uniformly distributed, when in practice we may expect they follow non-uniform distributions.
+Indeed, our earlier empirical exercise from \cref{tab:flip_summary_main}, finds that sign flips are less common than a direct application of theory would suggest.
+Even if we count total flips and ignore statistical significance, we see sign flips in 19\% of (i.e., 27 of 139) tested subsets for the OBD.
+We now describe and interpret constraints on the parameter space that may produce fewer sign flips than implied by our theoretical results.

 \textbf{Explained component.} First, consider the explained component.
 Under the standardization from \cref{sec:sign_flip_fraction}, we can simplify the characterization of when a sign flip happens. \begin{remark} Suppose $\mu_K = \mathbf{0}$ and $\mu_H = \mathbf{1}$.
 Then there is a sign flip if and only if $\sign (\mathbf{1}^\top \beta_{H}) \neq \sign( \mathbf{1}^\top \beta_{K})$. \end{remark} This observation follows immediately from \cref{defn:sign_flip_explained}.
-In practice, we expect that the general direction of $\beta$'s largely agrees, at least in sign, in each of the two groups.
-For instance, consider the SBP--BMI example in \cref{sec:example}.
-We expect a positive relationship between BMI and SBP for both the higher-resource group $H$ and the lower-resource group $K$; i.e., we expect $\beta_H, \beta_K > 0$.
-So, by \cref{rmk:no_explained_sign_flip}, we do not expect to see a sign flip.
-Similarly, \cref{rmk:no_explained_sign_flip} helps us see why few of the hospital mortality analyses (\cref{sec:sign_flips_practice} and \cref{appendix:icu_details}) show explained component sign flips.
-While we may expect risk factors to have different effect sizes for men and women a priori, there is little reason to think that many factors that increase men's mortality would decrease women's (or vice versa).
-Indeed, this observation makes the explained component sign flip in \cref{sec:real_example} more surprising, as it implies substantive differences in mortality risk in this subpopulation of men and women.
+In some contexts, we may expect the elements of $\beta_g$ to be of the same sign in both groups.
+Consider the ICU mortality example from \cref{sec:real_example}.
+While we may expect risk factors to have different effect sizes for men and women a priori, there is little reason to think that many factors that increase men's mortality would decrease women's (or vice versa). \cref{rmk:no_explained_sign_flip} could then explain why we observe explained component sign flips in only 11 out of the 139 subgroups we test (\cref{tab:flip_summary_explained}).

 \textbf{Unexplained component.} Next, consider the unexplained component.
 In this case, a sign flip intuitively requires the intercept and slope effects to pull in opposite directions across groups.
 When both move in the same direction, so that the group with higher baseline outcomes also exhibits higher returns to covariates, the unexplained component preserves its sign regardless of the chosen reference group.
 We now formalize these ideas. \begin{assumption}[Aligned intercept--slope effects] $ \sign(\Delta\alpha) = \sign(\mu_H^T \Delta\beta) = \sign(\mu_K^T \Delta\beta) $ \end{assumption}